 The economic case for energy, equity, and climate leadership

-By Professor Daniel Kammen of the University of California, Science Envoy for the US State Department
+The economic case for clean energy is as compelling as is the climate science, writes Professor Daniel Kammen of the University of California, and Science Envoy for the US State Department

 The election of Donald Trump as president of the United States and the possibility of the installation of a team of climate change "skeptics" at both the US Environmental Protection Agency and the Department of Energy, is not only deeply distressing environmentally, but it flies in the face of what a businessman-turned-populist-candidate who champions the under-employed would logically do.

 Business leaders succeed when they apply their savvy and sense of mission to an ever-changing landscape, and turn challenges into opportunities.
 First, there is now an unambiguous record of climate change science, and extensive data showing that clean energy projects simply generate more jobs than those in the fossil fuel sector.
 No amount of rhetoric will return the coal industry to prominence, and in fact the $8 billon allocated by President Obama to assist the transition to other professions is a good start.
 Second, the biggest opposition to coal, in a business sense, is gas, another industry Mr. Trump embraces.
 One of these two has a complex future; the other – domestically in the US at least – does not.